Vilwamangalam Swamiyar: Other claims

 During his stay in the Mattham at Trichambaram, after gifting Vadakke Mattham and properties to Othanmaar Mattham, Vilwamangalam reached Vishnumangalam temple near Edaneer Mattham, before starting off to Banaras.
 He stayed in Edaneer Mattham as requested by the Yadava families of Trichambaram, and under the care of those local families who later took up Sannyasa, apparently from Vilwamangalam Swamiyar.

 These events took place around 500 years ago.
 There may have been twelve Swamiyars there and ten could have been given up for adoption to Perumpadappu.
 Ulloor S. Parameswara Iyer and others state that there have been three from Vilwamangalam family had become Swamiyars, and that one of them might have offered the afore-mentioned Sannyaasa.

 There is one Vilwamangalam family listed among the Saagara Dwijans.
 It is likely that his disciples might have stayed with him and perhaps later they began to be referred to as Vilwamangalam.

 Teachers

-Sureswaracharya, the disciple of Sree Adi Shankara, was the guru of the first Vilwamangalam.

 One of the Leelasukan's teachers was named Eesaana Devan.
 Somagiri an expert in Thaanthrik traditions may also be considered Leelaasukan's Guru (teacher).
 Ramachandra Budhendran and Paapaayallaya Soori, both from Andhra Pradesh, were his commentators.